Solid Waste Management and Resource Recovery Plan

 - Increase participation in the City and Regional District recycling programs by making operations easier for residents.

 - Increase recycling by area businesses through encouragement, education and restricting recyclable materials like cardboard and paper from the garbage.

 - Compost more of our yard waste and food waste by having a local drop-off site and curbside collection from homes in the City.
 To encourage businesses to get involved, restrict the disposal of yard waste and food waste from the garbage.
-(In a 2015 Regional District survey, 95% of respondents indicated that they support diverting organics out of our garbage to a composting facility.)

 - Increase the reuse and recycling of waste from construction and demolition projects by offering more recycling and reuse opportunities at the Resource Recovery Centre.